aviaryan/series-renamer/index.md

 **replaces**

-Temporary find-and-replace script does when scanning file paths.
+Temporary find-and-replace script does when scanning file names for numbers.
 This feature can be used to rule out unwanted potential numbers and even fix detected numbers.

-For example, my One Piece episodes had names like *one piece 657 -u0026 658.mp4*.
+For example, my [One Piece episodes](examples/one_piece_mixed.html) had names like *one piece 657 -u0026 658.mp4*.
 Now as series-renamer only detects `N1 - N2` as multi-episode, so I replaced '-u0026' with '-'.
 Also some episodes were like *one piece 456 & 457 blah blah YouTube.mp4*.
 So I also replaced '&' with '-'.
 Therefore replaces became -